qarham/contrail-helm-deployer/doc/contrail-api-analytics-access.md

 # How to access Contrail Analytics and Config APIs in OSH Cluster?

-OpenStack Helm supports Fernet tokens for OpenStack Keystone.
+OpenStack Helm supports Fernet token for OpenStack Keystone.
 Please check OSH fernet token support for keystone blueprint URL in reference section for more detail.

 ### Steps to get the token and use with Analytics API: